cvc5/cvc5/docs/proofs/proofs.rst

-Proof generation
+Proof production
 ================

+cvc5 produces proofs in an internal proof reflecting faithfully reflecting its reasoning.
+Here is a comprehensive description of the :doc:`proof rules
+<proof_rules>`.

-cvc5 can generate formal proofs and output it in the following formats:
+Optionally cvc5 can convert and output its internal proofs into the following external formats:

 .. toctree::
    :maxdepth: 1

    Alethe <output_alethe>
-   Lean <output_lean>
    LFSC <output_lfsc>

-some other stuff: :doc:`proof rules <proof_rules>`.